Overview

 PRE-ALLOCATED TRADES

-considerations, target duration and credit quality.
-These considerations may result in the Portfolio
+restrictions, cash availability, tax considerations, duration targets, and credit quality.
+These

 ALLOCATIONS AMONG SEPARATE ACCOUNTS, BELLE HAVEN AGGRESSIVE MUNI, L.P. (“BHAM’), THE